AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-direct-mail-content.md

 ![](assets/s_ncs_user_mail_delivery_format_wz.png)

 It is possible to insert a personalized URL into the extraction file.
-For more on this, refer to [Web functionality](../../web/using/publishing-a-web-form.md).
+For more on this, refer to [this section](../../web/using/publishing-a-web-form.md).

 >[!NOTE]
 >